ritik913553/Pattern-Printing/README.md

 # Pattern-Printing
-Pattern printing code in c
+Pattern printing code in c (by Ritik gupta)